-Heightened emotions at the beginning of the semester, including excitement and stress, can influence people to use alcohol or drugs differently than they normally would.
-After an unpredictable year, it’s understandable that some people may want to let loose or throw parties.
+Excitement and stress can influence people to use alcohol or drugs differently than they normally would.
 If you choose to drink or use other substances, here are some things to keep in mind.

 If I use ___[substance]___, I want to…

 If I use ___[substance]___, I don’t want to…